wh-alice/mig_visualstudio/vs/debugger/remote-debugging.md

 9. Create a folder on the remote computer that is the same path as the **Debug** folder on your Visual Studio computer: **\<source path>\MyWPF\MyWPF\bin\Debug**.

 10. Copy the executable that you just built from your Visual Studio computer to the newly-created folder on the remote computer.

     > [!CAUTION]
-    >  Do not make changes to the code or rebuild before this step.
+    >  Do not make changes to the code or rebuild (or you must repeat this step).
 The executable you copied to the remote machine must exactly match your local source and symbols.

+    You can copy the project manually, use Xcopy, Robocopy, Powershell, or other options.

 11. Make sure the remote debugger is running on the target machine.
 (If it's not, search for **Remote Debugger** in the **Start** menu. ) The remote debugger window looks like this.